valjean-framework/valjean/doc/src/devs/sdist.rst

 A source distribution can be created with the command::

-	$ python setup.py sdist
+	$ poetry build

-This will produce a :samp:`valjean-{x.y.z}.tar.gz` archive in the :file:`dist` folder.
-The archive is suitable for distribution of :mod:`valjean` to users, for example by unpacking it to a shared folder.
+This will produce a :samp:`valjean-{x.y.z}.tar.gz` source archive and a :samp:`valjean-{x.y.z}-py3-none-any.whl` in the :file:`dist` folder.
+These files are suitable for the distribution of :mod:`valjean` to users and for installing it.

 Installation
 ^^^^^^^^^^^^